The Choreomundus Consortium

 Norges teknisk-naturvitenskapelige universitet (NTNU), Trondheim, Norway (Norwegian University of Science and Technology)

-University of Roehampton London (URL), United Kingdom
+University of Roehampton London (UR), United Kingdom

 Szegedi Tudomanyegyetem (SZTE), Szeged, Hungary (University of Szeged)